JackBettam/LinuxTest/ImportantCommands.md

 There are two methods of running - either using the AutoDock4 forcefield (requires affinity maps, above) or Vina forcefield (which does not require any affinity maps).
 For this tutorial, Autodock will be used.

 In both of these, there is an exhaustiveness variablee, which has a default value of `8` - increasing the value to `32` leads to more consistent docking results.
+To see full list of available commands, `--help` can be parsed.
+It's also worth noting that only 9 poses will be generated automatically, and pose 1 will be the lowest energy (and the last generated).

 Autodock uses various variables:
 * `--ligand` is the ligand that is being docked (.pdbqt file)